andrewboni/countup-angularjs-directive/README.md

 # Development
 Run `grunt dev` to build/uglify the `dist` files from `src` and watch `src` files for changes.
 Run `grunt build` to merely build and uglify from `src`.

+# Server
+Run `http-server` to get a lightweight server up and running.

 #MIT License